ncatlab/nlab-content/pages/6/3/5/8/28536/content.md

 ## References

-The term was introduced by:
+The term was suggested by:

 * [[Simon Henry]], comment to: _Name for "Category without nontrivial automorphisms"?_ &lbrack;[MathOverflow:370764](https://mathoverflow.net/questions/370764/name-for-category-without-nontrivial-automorphisms#comment937132_370764)&rbrack;